 My favorite round 9 value pick: Kyler Murray QB ARI - Not many players have more upside than Murray going into 2019.
 He does not have the ideal build for a quarterback, but he is set up to burst onto the NFL scene in a big way.
 He is surrounded with weapons and has an innovative offensive mind at the helm.
 Top-10 fantasy quarterback upside.

 If you need a backup tight end still that is a possibility.
 Otherwise just go with the best available player.
 I don’t like handcuffs but if you do then have at it now.

 My favorite round 10 value pick: Keke Coutee WR HOU - Coutee has a nice rapport with Deshaun Watson

 and has been drawing rave reviews in training camp.
 He is a sneaky possibility to put up big numbers out of the slot in 2019.

 I hope that you have not taken a kicker or defense yet.
 In my opinion there is so little continuity among defenses or kickers that you should just wait until the last two rounds to grab one.
 Streaming is the name of the game.
 Grab whichever you value more now.

 If you took a defense, take a kicker now.
 Otherwise you should reverse that.

-Skill positions are the name of the game, quarterbacks and tight ends are plentiful.
+Skill positions are the name of the game, quarterbacks are plentiful.
+Tight ends are basically split into two tiers: the elite and then the rest - it's up to you which group you feel comfortable in.
 Be sure to stack those wide receivers and running backs all day and you should be happy with the results.